Special Rescue Guinea Pig Info

-Interested in adopting a guinea pig?
+Interested in adopting a special rescue guinea pig?
 You’ve come to the right place!
-Before you submit the adoption questionnaire below, here’s some important information you should know about caring for a guinea pig.
+Before you submit an adoption questionnaire, here’s some important information you should know about caring for a guinea pig.

-All of the guinea pigs currently available for adoption have been exposed to ringworm in their previous home.
+This guinea pig has been exposed to ringworm in their previous home.
 Ringworm is a highly treatable, non-life-threatening fungus that can be passed to humans and other animals.
 Ringworm is more likely to affect young or immunocompromised animals and people.
 Despite its name, ringworm is not a worm.
 It is a fungus that often causes dry, grey, scaly patches and hair loss.
 Guinea pigs are treated for ringworm through oral medication.

-These guinea pigs are not showing signs of ringworm and there is no treatment needed at this time.
+This guinea pig is not showing signs of ringworm and there is no treatment needed at this time.
 We recommend that you monitor the animal for any patchy areas of hair loss or flakiness and have your family veterinarian check any areas of hair loss that might occur.

 Our Adoption Counselors are prepared to answer your questions and concerns about ringworm during your phone adoption consultation.